What Is Click To Pay & Is It Safe For Online Payments?

 Click To Pay icon

-If you’d like to use Click to Pay for your online purchases, it’s very easy to do.
+To use Click to Pay, you’ll need to sign up for a Click to Pay profile.
 Mastercard and Visa allow you to create a Click to Pay profile ahead of time directly from their websites.
 Your issuing bank might also offer a sign-up process from the website you use to manage your credit card.
-American Express and Discover don’t have dedicated sign-up pages at this time.
-Instead, you can complete your Click to Pay profile when you make your first purchase using the service.

 When you check out with a participating merchant, simply click on the Click to Pay icon (see above).
 If you already have a profile set up, you just have to choose which of your credit cards you’d like to use.